jrdegbe/thamesthrive-api/docs/installation/building/index.md

 ---
 This documentation answers the following questions:

-* How can I build a Tracardi docker image?
+* How can I build a ThamesThrive docker image?